Opemipo Aikomo

-I started Paystack in 2015 with Shola Akinlade and Ezra Olubi.
+I founded Paystack in 2015 with Shola Akinlade and Ezra Olubi.

 At first it was a contract to redesign and build Checkout, a web app for accepting payments in the browser.
-I joined them a few months later in San Francisco for YC and ended up working together for almost nine years.
+I later joined them in San Francisco for YC and ended up working together for almost a decade.

 Paystack is by far one of most important experiences of my life.
 The company values are a model for my personal life, the people are kind but critical, the work is meaningful and I was constantly learning.